Yashrajgk/12/README.md

-Start the server with : npm run server
+Start the server with : npm run dev